 There exists a Dark Fic, aptly (ironically?) named "Twilight on London," that manages to turn much of the Disney/Don Bluth Mouseworld on its head and rework it into a Godfather-like tale taking place in 1800s London, replete with sex, beatings, murders, and all-around Canon/character-breakage.

 Chip 'n Dale Rescue Rangers has spawned quite a few of these, most notable of which is Under The Bridge by John Nowak.
-It's about Gadget's long-lost twin sister who wants to kill Gadget because she thinks their father rejected her because she was born with one arm.
+It's about Gadget's long-lost twin sister who wants to kill Gadget because she thinks their father rejected and tried to drown her because she was born as a one-armed albino and not a cute little blonde like Gadget.
+After several unpleasant encounters, the latter opts for drastic measures to save herself and her friends.
 It was eventually given a MSTing co-written by John Nowak himself.

 The Lost Tales of Fantasia is a chilling Darkfic that combines every Disney story (every single one) into a single world, while answering some Fridge Logic questions with Fridge Horror.
 Why are Peter Pan's ears pointy?
 Tinker Bell was his mother.
 She almost died in childbirth due to the size difference.
 Why is Captain Hook such a bumbling figure compaired to the original works?
 He's holding back a little because Peter's his son.
 He only wants to kill Tinker Bell, and only because he's slowly been driven mad by the forces of Hell.
 By the way, Hell is Wonderland, and the Queen of Hearts is an Eldritch Abomination.
 Every horrible explanation makes perfect sense in canon.
 Oh, and the story takes place during World War Two.
 So Hitler has a Villain Song.